Unity-Technologies/com.unity.multiplayer.docs/docs/mlapi-basics/networkvariable.md

 To create your own `NetworkVariable` container, simply create a class with the `INetworkVariable` interface and declare it as a field of a `NetworkBehaviour`.
 To learn how to write your own containers for more complex structures, see the `NetworkVariable` implementation.
 To learn how to do custom delta encoding on complex structures.
 See the `NetworkDictionary` and `NetworkList` implementations.

 ### Permissions
-By default `NetworkVariable` and it's subclasses can only be wrote to by the server (`NetworkVariable`ermission.ServerOnly).
+By default `NetworkVariable` and its subclasses can only be wrote to by the server (`NetworkVariablePermission.ServerOnly`).
 To change that set the permission to the desired value during initialization:

 ```csharp
 private NetworkVariable<float> myFloat = new NetworkVariable<float>(new NetworkVariableSettings {WritePermission = NetworkVariablePermission.OwnerOnly}, 5);